Experience-Monks/wordpress-vip-boilerplate/README.md

 1. Go to `/wp-container` and remove the folder `wp-content` and clone your project repository

+Note: If you repository doesn't include the default theme `twentynineteen` you will need to keep it in the folder `wp-content`

 ```
 $ cd /wp-container
 $ rm -rf wp-content